wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 # Overview

-Edge Data Store is an embedded data server that runs on Linux and Windows.
+Edge Data Store (EDS) is an embedded data server that runs on Linux and Windows.
 It is designed for small devices, and you can install and run it on 64-bit Intel/AMD compatible and 32-bit ARM v7/v8 compatible chips.
-It offers REST programming, configuration, administrative interfaces, and a command line tool that can be used for configuring and administering EDS.
+It offers REST programming, configuration, administrative interfaces, and a command line tool that you use to configure and administer EDS.

 EDS is a supplement to existing OSIsoft products.
 In this release, it does not offer any built-in visualization or analytic support.
 However, if you use the REST programming capabilities built into EDS, you can write analytics or visualization programs on either Linux, Windows, or both in a variety of programming languages.

 ## Edge Data Store architecture